-- If you have selected an LC and also indicated a roommate request, your roommate request will be considered only if space is available, the request is mutual and your roommate is also eligible for and has preferenced the same LC and/or space is available.
+- If you preference a LC and a roommate, your roommate request will be considered only if your roommate has preferenced the same LC and/or space is available.

-- Roommate requests must be mutual (by giving your personal code to the other person, you are requesting each other) and you must all be eligible for the same type of housing.
+- Roommates must be all be eligible for the same type of housing.

-- Your Room Preferences will guide us in making your assignment, but your assignment may be anywhere your roommate request can be accommodated.
+- Your Room Preferences will be considered, but your assignment may be anywhere your roommate request can be accommodated.

 - Please list all twelve preferences!
-If you list fewer and we can't accommodate you in those preferences, we will have to make our best guess if we run out of space in your preferences.
+List too few and we will make our best guess if we run out of space in your preferences.

-- While it varies yearly, some of the most popular options, such as Eaton, Friley, Maple and Martin Halls, fill with early contract dates, often as early as August.
-You should preference at least one option outside of these areas
+- Popular locations, such as Eaton, Friley, Maple and Martin Halls, fill with very early contract dates.
+Preference at least one option not in these areas

 - Single rooms are very limited and not everyone who requests a single room receives one.

-- Only 25% of our residence hall space is air-conditioned so the majority of residents live in non-A/C buildings.
+- Only eight of our 20 residence halls has A/C so the vast majority of new students live in non-A/C buildings.